yasimba/ParkingManagementSystem/collocateddevice.md

 4. Change internationalization options to the 104 key US keyboard by opening a terminal and using the command:
     sudo raspi-config
-	(Also enable ssh'ing under Interfacing Options, make sure you change your device's password)
+	(Also enable ssh'ing under Interfacing Options, and make sure you change your device's password)

 5. Once you have connected to the internet via wired ethernet or Wi-Fi also use the terminal to do the following which takes a significant period of time:
 wget https://raw.githubusercontent.com/six0four/ceng317/master/firmware/hshrackv01.sh \